penuts7644/HadoopPhotonImaging/README.md

 * Required: The maximum height of your input images.
 * Required: The maximum width of your input images.
 * Optional: Set the job name (mapreduce.job.name).
 Default value is 'PhotonImageProcess'.
-* Optional: Set the method type (method), 'Fast', 'Accurate' and 'Subpixel'.
-Default value is 'Fast'.
+* Optional: Set the method type (method), 'Simple', 'Accurate' and 'Subpixel'.
+Default value is 'Simple'.
 * Optional: Set the noise tolerance (tolerance).
 Default value is 100.
 * Optional: Enable pre-processing (preprocessing), 'true' or 'false'.
 Default value is 'true'.